FDR’s GI Bill Helped Create America’s Middle Class

 The Drum Beat of Human Progress

-Oh, there have been other laws or policies that have shaped America’s prosperity and unique destiny, especially the growth of a middle class after Word War II.
+Of course, other laws or policies have shaped America’s prosperity and unique destiny.
 Briefly:

-• The Social Security Act of 1935, a landmark in American history.
+- The Social Security Act of 1935 was a landmark in American history.

-• The Affordable Care Act (ACA) of 2010 suggested that health care was a right, and not a privilege.
+- The Affordable Care Act (ACA) of 2010 suggested that health care was a right, not a privilege.

 Roosevelt was determined to rewrite the script.
 In 1940, a high school diploma was a rare achievement, attained by about 25% of Americans.
-The Armed Forces needed soldiers who could read and write and so the government in 1943-44 embarked on a literacy program that achieved an 85% graduation rate among soldiers, including a large number of African-American soldiers.
+The Armed Forces needed soldiers who could read and write.
+Accordingly, the government in 1943-44 embarked on a literacy program that achieved an 85% graduation rate among soldiers, including a large number of African-American soldiers.

-This literacy program would come in very handy to what would happen when the war was over.
+This literacy program would come in handy for what would lie ahead when the war was over.

 President Roosevelt counted on the American Legion to write a benefits package for returning World War II veterans.
 The two main features of the Legion’s proposal were: